spotinst/help/src/docs/ocean-spark/configure-spark-apps/access-your-data.md

 Create a service account in the GCP console, and grant it sufficient permissions using [IAM roles](https://cloud.google.com/iam/docs/overview).
 The list of IAM roles for GCS is [here](https://cloud.google.com/storage/docs/access-control/iam-roles).

-This bash script will create an access key for the service account, and store it in a secret called data-access in the Kubernetes namespace where Data Mechanics Spark applications are run:
+This bash script will create an access key for the service account, and store it in a secret called `data-access` in the Kubernetes namespace `spark-apps` where Spark applications are run:

 ```
 TMP_FILE=$(mktemp)